jarkin0513/Java-Polymorphism-Scoreboard/README.md

+# Sports Scoreboard System

+A Java application demonstrating object-oriented programming and polymorphism by simulating scoreboards for various sports including Football, Baseball, Soccer, and Hockey.

 ## Problem Statement
 The goal of this problem is to design a software scoreboard system that can handle a variety of sports such as Soccer, Baseball, Hockey, and Football.
 The program will employ polymorphism to create a flexible and extensible architecture that can adapt to the unique rules of each sport.